Updated April, 2022

 Basis patterns in this file were computed by subtracting Thursday’s closing futures price from Thursday’s cash price.
-Cash price represents the price for No. 2 yellow corn and modified No. 1 soybeans.
+Cash price represents the price for modified No. 1 soybeans.
 Cash prices were collected from every county in each price reporting district.
 The basis for the state average and specific locations were also taken.
 These areas include: Clinton – North River, Davenport – South River, Omaha and Southern Minnesota Markets.
 Since there is usually a range of several cents in cash quotations, the midpoint of the daily prices was used.
 In each table the average July basis along with the maximum and minimum basis for the last five marketing years is shown.
 The basis for the last two years is also included.
 This information is then given in the accompanying graph for a visual picture of the basis trends.

 Weekly corn and soybean basis data for Iowa for futures contracts ending in other months is in Information Files Corn Price Basis and Soybean Price Basis.
 More information on basis is in Information File Corn and Soybean Price Basis.

 The difference between local cash price and futures price is due to transportation costs, storage costs, supply and demand, local conditions and other factors.